 Being a better student doesn’t just come from studying more or paying attention in class, although those actions will certainly help.
 Instead, it’s about becoming a more balanced person overall so that schoolwork and everything else you do become less of a challenge and more of an opportunity to excel.
 With that said, here are seven straightforward but essential traits and attributes that every student should work to build upon:

 First and foremost, you absolutely need an unwavering sense of discipline if you want to achieve the best possible academic results.
 This simply means that you follow through with what you tell yourself you’re going to do.
 It’s a simple yet tough-to-develop trait that will carry you far beyond your school years.
-Ellenbrook Christian College offer primary school and high school in Ellenbrook, Victoria, Australia with a focus on helping students develop self-discipline and the other key traits mentioned on this list.
+Ellenbrook Christian College offer primary school and high school in Ellenbrook, Victoria, Western Australia with a focus on helping students develop self-discipline and the other key traits mentioned on this list.

 Being persistent means that you consistently put forth your best effort even when things aren’t going well or you’re not having a lot of fun.
 Anybody can do a great job for a day or a week, but can you persist and perform through the long haul?